Brake Light Switch | Symptoms | Diagnostics

 How do you know if the brake light switch is bad?

-A brake light switch may be bad if your brake lights don’t work.
-Suppose the automatic transmission lever does not get out of the park.
+A brake light switch may be faulty if your brake lights don’t work.
+Suppose the automatic transmission lever is stuck in park.
 The car may also not start because, in automatic transmission vehicles, the car needs to detect that the brake pedal is pressed.
-If the brake light switch is bad, the Engine Control Unit (ECU) will think you are not pressing the brake pedal, therefore not allowing you to start the car.
+If the brake light switch is bad, the Engine Control Unit (ECU) will think you are not pressing the brake pedal, not allowing you to start the car.
 All cars have a manual Park release for the automatic transmission.
 If the brake light switch is bad, you may experience one or more of these symptoms.
 Pressing the brake pedal and looking if the brake lights turn on and off is not a good test to determine if the brake light switch is bad, especially on newer vehicles.

 I replaced the brake light switch, but my lights keep burning out or staying on.